DanielKarp/Caltrain-EInk-Bike-Tag/README.md

 ### The Case

-I designed a 3D-printed case in Autodesk Fusion based on measurements of the e-ink display PCB and measurements on Waveshare's website.
-It consists of a top lid and a bottom base which is screwed together with a M3x20mm screw with a nut and washer holding the PCB against the top lid and press-fit nuts (I used a little bit of heat to make insertion easier, but didn't have any heat-set inserts on hand) in the base holding everything together.
-The base has two slots in the to allow leave room for a velcro strap.
+I designed a 3D-printed case in Autodesk Fusion based on measurements of the e-ink display PCB and specifications from Waveshare's website.
+The case consists of a top lid and bottom base secured with an M3×20mm screw, nut, and washers that hold the PCB against the lid.
+Press-fit nuts embedded in the base hold everything together (I used gentle heat to make insertion easier, because I did not have any heat-set inserts on hand).
+The base also includes two slots for a velcro strap to secure the case to a bike.

 ### The App

-My idea for the app was to have a very simple list of stations that I can easily scroll through and select a station, then tap the display to update the station.
-I decided to pre-generate the images to simplify the app.
-This does reduce the flexibility of the app, but the point was to make it simple and quick to use.
-The Waveshare app could still be used to add custom text or images when needed, or you could create your own BMPs and recompile the app.
-I installed the app via the debug interface in Android Studio.
-Making an APK is left as an exercise to the reader, or for future me.
+The app provides a simple interface: scroll through a list of stations, select one, and tap the display to update it.
+I pre-generated the images to keep the app simple and performant, which reduces flexibility but keeps it quick and easy to use.
+The Waveshare app is still available if you need custom text or images, or you can create your own BMPs and recompile the app.
+Currently, the app is installed via the Android Studio debug interface; building a distribution APK is left as an exercise for the reader (or future me).

 ## Notes